ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 is meant mostly for quick testing to ensure functionality prior to using a higher-resolution domain.
 However, for users who would like to use the 25-km domain for research, the ``FV3_GFS_v16`` :term:`SDF` is recommended for the reasons mentioned :ref:`above <RRFS_CONUS_13km>`.

 Ultimately, the choice of grid is experiment-dependent and resource-dependent.
 For example, a user may wish to use the ``FV3_GFS_v16`` physics suite, which uses cumulus physics that are not configured to run at the 3-km resolution.
 In this case, the 13-km or 25-km domain options are better suited to the experiment.
-Users will also have fewer computational constraints when running with the 13-km and 25-km domains, so depending on the resources available to them, certain grids may be better options than others.
+Users will also have fewer computational constraints when running with the 13-km and 25-km domains, so depending on the resources available, certain grids may be better options than others.

 .. _UserDefinedGrid: